 Truffle trees generally do best in soils that are low in available mineral nutrition, especially phosphorous.
 This promotes the symbiosis with the truffle mycorrhiza.
-The truffle absorbs phosphorous and other nutrients from the soil and provides them to the tree roots.
+The truffle solublises phosphorous from mineral phosphate in the soil and along with other nutrients provides them to the tree roots.
 In turn the tree provides the truffle with photosynthesised carbohydrates and sugars for its growth.

-Generally the required level of organic activity in Australian soils is low so plan to stimulate soil microbes with organic supplements (see information on kelp, fish emulsion, worm leachate, biochar and molasses).
-The Truffle Ready Soil Test is able to make recommendations for the addition of organic supplements.
+Generally, the required level of organic activity in Australian soils is low so plan to stimulate soil microbes with organic supplements (see information on kelp, worm leachate, biochar and molasses).

-The applied calcium (lime) can be leached over time however building a strong organically rich soil will tie up the calcium and reduce the losses.
+The applied calcium (fine lime) can be leached over time however building a strong organically rich soil will tie up the calcium and reduce the losses.

 - Allow about 3 to 6 months for the alkaline reaction within the soil to occur.